Hollywood Nights: Reception

 Billboard described "Hollywood Nights" as "a gut crunching rocker with all the stops pulled out" and described Seger's vocal performance as "absolutely demonic."
 Cash Box called it "a solid rocker about a Hollywood romance" with "a commanding beat, piano fills, driving guitar work and excellent lead and backing vocals."
 Cash Box also said that "Hollywood Nights" is "what Seger is all about."
 Record World said that this song is a "perfect example" of how "Seger is a master of the story song with a strong rock beat" and that "the lyrics are compelling and the outfront piano and Seger's throaty vocals give them even more substance."
 Classic Rock History critic Janey Roberts rated it as Seger's 13th best song.

+Beginning in their 2022–23 season, the Los Angeles Kings have played "Hollywood Nights" after wins at their home arena, Crypto.com Arena.

+Jelly Roll and Travis Barker performed a cover of "Hollywood Nights" on January 30, 2025 at Intuit Dome in Inglewood, California for FireAid, a relief concert for the 2025 Southern California wildfires.

 Chart performance

 The single edit of "Hollywood Nights" reached No. 12 on the US Billboard Hot 100 chart.
 In the UK, the full five-minute version was released as a single on black and silver vinyl, and gave him his chart debut at No. 42.
 A live version from the in-concert album Nine Tonight in 1981 was issued in the UK as a single and charted at No. 49, while a reissue of the original version in 1995 charted at No. 52.